-By Roy Burner - Minister of the Gospel
+By Roy Burner (Minister of the Gospel)

 A resurrected life is a venture beyond human imagination with rewards that are out of this world.
 There is a beauty in such a life that is experienced at the moment of conversion.

-My own experience was being so heavenly minded, on the day of my salvation, that I did not want to come down to the reality of an earthly life.
-A resurrected life is when one puts away the things of this world; puts on Christ, and becomes a new creation, old things being passed away, all things becoming new in Christ (2 Corinthians 5:17).
+My own experience was being so heavenly minded, on the day of my conversion (salvation), that I did not want to come down to the reality of an earthly situation that transpired shortly thereafter.
+A resurrected life is described in God's Word: If any man be in Christ, he is a new creature (creation): old things are passed away; all things are become new (2 Corinthians 5:17).
 A Bible commentary noted: There is a decisive break with the old life at the moment of salvation.
 All things become as new as a result of being united in Christ.

 Peter's view of salvation is an ultimate salvation, a resurrected life in Christ, when the believer is rescued from this world into the presence of God.

-It is only through the love of Christ abiding in one's heart, and of God's Spirit within us, that one is able to accomplish putting aside the old man and putting on Christ.
+It is only through the love of Christ abiding in one's heart, and of God's Spirit within us, that one is able to accomplish putting aside the old man and putting on Christ!

 He is on the right hand of the saved of the earth to bring a blow of defeat; if possible.
-He knows the right bait to use and one's weakest point, to try and discourage and even dislodge one from their walk in Christ; if he could.
+He knows the right bait to use and one's weakest point, to try and discourage, and even dislodge, one from their walk in Christ; if he could.

 To have a resurrected life in Christ requires one to believe in the resurrection of Christ.
-If you shall confess with your mouth the Lord Jesus, and believe in your heart that God has raised him from the dead, you shall be saved (Romans 10:9).
+Scripture reveals: If you shall confess with your mouth the Lord Jesus, and believe in your heart that God has raised him from the dead, you shall be saved (Romans 10:9).

 A Bible commentary noted: Paul established first of all that resurrection is an essential part of the gospel.
 If one were to deny the resurrection; Christ would still be in the grave, preaching would be in vain, and our hope in Christ would not take us beyond this present life.

 You men of Galilee, why stand you gazing up into heaven?
-This same Jesus, which is taken up from you into heaven, shall so come in like manner, as you have seen him go into heaven (Acts 1:9-11).
+This same Jesus, which is taken up from you into heaven, shall so come in like manner, as you have seen him go into heaven (Acts 1:11).

 A Bible commentary noted: After His resurrection, Christ ascended to heaven to resume His glory and enthronement.
-He also began His high priority ministry, in heaven, for believers which continues to this day.
+He also began His high priority ministry, in heaven, for believers which continues to this day!
 When the Christian understands the ascension of Christ, he looks forward to His imminent return.

-I (the Lord Jesus Christ) am the resurrection, and the life: he that believes in me, though he may die, yet shall he live: and whosoever dies and believes in me shall never die (John 11:25-26).
-This was one of Jesus' greatest "I am" statements, signifying His power to give eternal life.
+Scripture reveals: I (the Lord Jesus Christ) am the resurrection, and the life: he that believes in me, though he may die, yet shall he live: and whosoever lives and believes in me shall never die (John 11:25-26).
+A Bible commentary noted: This was one of Jesus' greatest "I am" statements, signifying His power to give eternal life.

 If one goes by the way of the grave, before the coming of the Lord, assurance is given towards a resurrected life beyond the grave!
 All comes into focus with one's believing in Christ.
 I pray you will receive Jesus, as Lord and Savior, if you have not already done so, to share in the glorious promise of a future in Him!